71% of B2B researchers begin with a generic search instead of looking for a particular company.

 It finds problems with promotion, sales, and customer service.
 Locate the potential weak spots in your offline and online strategies by mapping the buyer journey.
 The full buyer lifecycle, including all consumer touchpoints, can be considered with the help of buyer journey mapping.

-In this article we will discuss about mapping B2B buyer journey.
+In this article, we will discuss mapping the B2B buyer journey.

 The B2B buyer’s journey includes an introduction about a brand, an investigation, and the sales volume of your products or services.
 Also, it usually attracts new customers and builds relationships.